shusenpu/Generator_Data/README.md

 ## Data Set 3: Covid-Mexico data

-This dataset recorded the mortality rates of the patients infected by the COVID-19 pandemic in Mexico and was studied by Zhou et. al 2023.
+This dataset recorded the mortality rates of the patients infected by the COVID-19 pandemic in Mexico and was studied by Zhou et al. 2023.
 This dataset consists of 106 observations from March 31, 2020, to July 20, 2020.

 ### Reference (source of the data):